cvs-health/android-view-accessibility-techniques/doc/grouping/HeadingSemantics.md

 # Heading Semantics
-Top-level heading text must be marked as an accessibility heading.
+The headings of the most important sections of a screen must be marked as semantic accessibility headings.
 This supports the WCAG [Success Criterion 1.3.1 Info and Relationships](https://www.w3.org/TR/WCAG22/#info-and-relationships), which requires information conveyed through presentation (such as larger-sized heading text) to be programmatically available to accessibility services.
+However, Android only has one level of heading, unlike the web which has multiple heading levels, so which headings should be marked as semantic headings presents design trade-offs.

 Two techniques can be used to mark content as a heading for accessibility.